 Hemlock Poisoning

-Coniine is similar, both in its chemical structure and in its effect, to another alkaloid found in tobacco plants: nicotine.
-Both alkaloids act on the autonomic nervous system, first exciting it and then depressing it.
+Coniine is similar in its chemical structure and effect to another alkaloid found in tobacco plants: nicotine.
+Both alkaloids act on the autonomic nervous system, exciting and depressing it.
 From half to two hours after intake of a toxic dose of coniine, there will be a burning sensation in the mouth, swallowing difficulties, nausea, pupil dilation, and weakness in the legs.
 If the dose is higher, it will produce muscular paralysis (like that produced by curare) and death due to respiratory failure and asphyxia.
 Notwithstanding, the victim is conscious, and mental control is maintained until the final moment.
 This explains why the Greeks chose this poison to kill prisoners sentenced to capital punishment.

 Treatment of the intoxication.
 When there is a suspicion that someone has taken poison hemlock, vomiting must be induced, and, if possible, an immediate gastric lavage must be carried out.
-Give purgatives and charcoal, and mouth-to-mouth resuscitation of the poisoned person has difficulty breathing.
+Give purgatives and charcoal and mouth-to-mouth resuscitation if the poisoned person has difficulty breathing.
 The victim must quickly be taken to a hospital.

 Water Hemlock

-Minor or water hemlock also called spotted cowbane and European water hemlock, grows in wet places, like poison hemlock, though it is less frequently found than the latter.
+Minor or water hemlock, also called spotted cowbane and European water hemlock, grows in wet places, like poison hemlock, though it is less frequently found than the latter.
 The appearance of water hemlock is similar to that of poison hemlock.
-Violent convulsions and ultimate respiratory failure define its toxic effects.
+Violent convulsions and, ultimately, respiratory failure define its toxic effects.
 Follow the same treatment as that for hemlock poisoning.

 How to use Poison Hemlock